-- Supervisors are strongly encouraged to make arrangements for their own consultancy and support to help them evaluate their supervision work.
+- Supervisors are strongly encouraged to arrange their consultancy and support to help them evaluate their supervision work.

-- Supervisors have a responsibility to monitor and maintain their own effectiveness.
-There may be times when their personal resources are so depleted that they will need to seek help and/or withdraw from the practice of supervision, whether temporarily or permanently.
+- Supervisors have a responsibility to monitor and maintain their effectiveness.
+Sometimes, their resources are so depleted that they must seek help and withdraw from supervision, whether temporarily or permanently.

-- Therapists should consider carefully the implications of choosing a supervisor who is not a practising therapist.
+- Supervisees should carefully consider the implications of choosing a supervisor who is not a practising therapist.
 This applies especially to inexperienced therapists.

-This Code of Practice is intended to give more specific information and guidance regarding the implementation of the principles embodied in the Code of Ethics for the Supervision of Therapists.
+This Code of Practice is intended to give more specific information and guidance regarding implementing the principles of the Code of Ethics for Supervisors.

 The Management of the Supervision Work

-- Supervisors should inform therapists as appropriate about their own training, philosophy and theoretical approach, qualifications, and the methods they use.
+- Supervisors should inform supervisees about their training, philosophy and theoretical approach, qualifications, and the methods they use.

-- Supervisors should be explicit regarding practical arrangements for supervision, paying particular regard to the length of contact time, the frequency of contact time and the privacy of the venue.
+- Supervisors should be explicit regarding practical arrangements for supervision, paying particular regard to the length of contact time, the frequency of contact time and the venue’s privacy.

 - Fees required should be arranged in advance.

-- Supervisors and therapists should make explicit the expectations and requirements they have of each other, and each party should assess the value of working with each other.
+- Supervisors and supervisees should make explicit the expectations and requirements they have of each other, and each party should assess the value of working with each other.

-- Before embarking on a supervision contract, supervisors should ascertain what, if any, therapeutic or helping relationships the therapist has had, or is currently engaged in.
-This is in order to establish any effect this may have on the therapist’s therapy work.
+- Before embarking on a supervision contract, supervisors should ascertain what, if any, therapeutic or helping relationships the supervisee has had or is currently engaged in.
+This is to establish any effect this may have on the supervisee’s therapy work.

-- If, in the course of supervision, it appears that therapy or therapy would be beneficial to a therapist, the supervisor should discuss the issue and, if appropriate, make a suitable referral to a third party or agency.
+- If, during supervision, it appears that therapy would be beneficial to a supervisee, the supervisor should discuss the issue and, if appropriate, make a suitable referral to a third party or agency.

 - Supervisors should ensure that therapists are given regular opportunities to discuss and evaluate their experiences of supervision.

-- Supervisors should regularly review how the therapist engages in self assessment and self evaluation of their work.
+- Supervisors should regularly review how the supervisee engages in self-assessment and self-evaluation of their work.

-- Supervisors should ensure that therapists understand the importance of further training experiences, and encourage the therapist’s professional development in this way.
+- Supervisors should ensure that therapists understand the importance of further training experiences and encourage the supervisee’s professional development in this way.

-- Supervisors must make sure that therapists are made aware of the distinction between therapy, accountability to management, consultancy, support, supervision and training.
+- Supervisors must make therapists aware of the distinction between therapy, accountability to management, consultancy, support, supervision, and training.

-- Because there is a distinction between line management and therapy supervision, where a therapist works in an organisation or agency, the lines of accountability and responsibility need to be clearly defined, between: therapist/client; supervisor/therapist; organisation/client; organisation/supervisor; organisation/ therapist; supervisor/client.
+- Because there is a distinction between line management and therapy supervision, where a supervisee works in an organisation or agency, the lines of accountability and responsibility need to be clearly defined between therapist/client, supervisor/supervisee, organisation/client, organisation/supervisor; organisation/supervisee; supervisor/client.

-- Supervisors who become aware of a conflict between their obligation to a therapist and their obligation to an employing organisation will make explicit to the therapist the nature of the loyalties and responsibilities involved.
+- Supervisors who become aware of a conflict between their obligation to a supervisee and their obligation to an employing organisation will explain to the supervisee the nature of the loyalties and responsibilities involved.

-- Where personal disagreements cannot be resolved by discussion between supervisor and therapist, the supervisor should consult with a fellow professional and, if appropriate, offer to refer the therapist to another supervisor.
+- Where personal disagreements cannot be resolved by discussion between supervisor and supervisee, the supervisor should consult with a fellow professional and, if appropriate, offer to refer the supervisee to another supervisor.

-- Supervisors should, whenever possible, seek further training experience that is relevant to their supervision work.
+- Supervisors should, whenever possible, seek further training experience relevant to their supervision work.

-- As a general principle, supervisors must maintain confidentiality with regard to information about therapists or clients, with the exception cited below.
+- As a general principle, supervisors must maintain confidentiality regarding information about supervisees or clients, with the exception cited below.

-- Supervisors must not reveal confidential information concerning therapists or clients to any other person or through any public medium unless:
+- Supervisors must not reveal confidential information concerning supervisees or clients to any other person or through any public medium unless:

-- when the supervisor considers it is necessary to prevent serious emotional or physical damage to the client or another party.
+- When the supervisor considers it necessary to prevent serious emotional or physical damage to the client or another party.

-- When the initial contract is being made, agreement about the people to whom a supervisor may speak must include the people on whom a supervisor relies for support, supervision or consultancy.
-There must also be clarity at this stage about the boundaries of confidentiality regarding people [other than the therapist] to whom the supervisor may be accountable.
+- When the initial contract is being made, agreement about the people to whom a supervisor may speak must include those on whom a supervisor relies for support, supervision, or consultancy.
+There must also be clarity at this stage about the boundaries of confidentiality regarding people [other than the supervisee] to whom the supervisor may be accountable.

 - Confidentiality does not preclude the disclosure of confidential information relating to therapists when relevant to the following:

-- pursuit of disciplinary action involving therapists in matters pertaining to ethical standards.
+- Pursuit of disciplinary action involving supervisees in matters pertaining to ethical standards.

-- Information about specific therapists may only be used for publication in journals or meetings with the therapist’s permission, and with anonymity preserved when the therapist so specifies.
+- Information about specific supervisees may only be used for publication in journals or meetings with the supervisee’s permission and with anonymity preserved when the supervisee specifies.

-- Discussion by supervisors of therapists with professional colleagues should be purposeful and not trivialising.
+- Discussions by supervisors of supervisees with professional colleagues should be purposeful and not trivialising.

 Models of Supervision

 - There are different models of supervision.
-This appendix outlines the particular features of some of these models.
+This Appendix outlines the features of some of these models.

-This involves a single supervisor providing supervision for one other therapist, who is usually less experienced than themselves in therapy.
+This involves a single supervisor providing supervision for one supervisee, who is usually less experienced than themselves in therapy.
 This is still the most widely used method of supervision.
-Its long history means that most of the issues requiring the supervisor’s and therapist’s consideration are well understood, and these are included in the Code of Practice above.
+Its long history means that most of the issues requiring the supervisor’s and supervisee’s consideration are well understood, and these are included in the Code of Practice above.

-This involves two participants providing supervision for each other by alternating the roles of supervisor and therapist.
-Typically, the time available for a supervision session is divided equally between them.
+This involves two participants providing supervision for each other by alternating the roles of supervisor and supervisee.
+Typically, the time available for a supervision session is divided equally.

 Group supervision with identified supervisor[s]:

 There is a range of ways of providing this form of supervision.
-At one end of the spectrum the supervisor, acting as leader, will take responsibility for apportioning the time between the therapists, and then concentrating on the work of individuals in turn.
-At the other end of the range, the therapists will allocate supervision time between themselves, using the supervisor as a technical resource.
-There are many different ways of working between these two alternatives.
+At one end of the spectrum, the supervisor, acting as leader, will take responsibility for apportioning the time between the supervisees and then concentrating on the work of individuals.
+At the other end of the range, the supervisees will allocate supervision time, using the supervisor as a technical resource.
+There are many ways of working between these two alternatives.

 Peer group supervision:

-This takes place when three or more therapists share the responsibility for providing each others’ supervision within a group context.
-Typically, they will consider themselves to be of broadly equal status, training and/or experience.
+This occurs when three or more therapists are responsible for providing each other’s supervision within a group context.
+Typically, they consider themselves broadly equal in status, training and experience.